cocos/cocos-docs/en/asset/bundle.md

 > Author: Santy-Wang, Xunyi

 Starting with v2.4, Creator officially supports **Asset Bundle**.
 The Asset Bundle is a modular resource tool that allows developers to divide the resources such as textures, scripts, scenes, etc. into different Asset Bundles according to the project requirements.
-Then, as the game runs, load different Asset Bundles as needed to minimize the number of resources to be loaded at startup. thus reducing the time required for the first download and loading of the game.<br>
+Then, as the game runs, load different Asset Bundles as needed to minimize the number of resources to be loaded at startup. thus reducing the time required for the first download and loading of the game.

 The Asset Bundle can be placed in different places as needed, such as on a remote server, locally, or in a subpackage of a mini game platform.
 It also can be reused across projects to load Asset Bundle in subprojects.

 ## The built-in Asset Bundle